Skip to main content

 Fire

-Fire is the restaurant management OS and the source of truth for all restaurant data: stores, menus, products, and sales channels.
-Any change made in Fire is the authoritative version that must be propagated to downstream systems.
+Fire is the restaurant management OS and the source of truth for orders, stores, menus, products, and sales channels.
+Any change made in Fire is the authoritative version that may produce events your system can react to.

 Your system